gt0777/VRCLiveCaptionsMod/README.md

 ## Usage

-Use the quick menu and click on someone to whitelist them for live captioning specifically.

-Otherwise, you can enable the Range option in the quick menu Live Captions tab to enable live captioning for everyone within a 6 meter radius of you.
-If you whitelist someone, the range extends to about 12 meters.
+You can enable the Range option in the quick menu Live Captions tab to enable live captioning for everyone within a 6 meter radius of you.

 The Range option is not recommended with large models.

+In the user details quickmenu, you should also see a new option for enabling high-priority captioning.
+You must enable this per-user and this will prioritize their captioning over others.

 The live caption accuracy may be worse at first when a new player has joined or when you've just enabled captioning, but it should get better over time as the person speaks more.
 The session gets reset after about 2 minutes of no activity (no speaking or out of range) to save on memory.